 The Canary Islands are a highly popular cruise destination for British tourists looking for a wonderful mix of stunning weather and rich culture.
 With year-round warmth, a wide range of sights and activities, mouthwatering cuisine, and a sense of myth and mystery surrounding the islands, they’re simply perfect for families and first time cruisers especially.

-The Canaries are located just off the Northwest coast of Africa and therefore the 12 months of sunshine provide an ideal holiday for escaping the cold British winter weather.
+The Canaries are located just off the Northwest coast of Africa and with 12 months of sunshine, the Canary Islands provide an ideal holiday for escaping the cold British winter weather.
 Although the Canary Islands are a Spanish territory, they lie closer to Northern Africa than they do to mainland Spain, which really produces a blend of cultures.
-There is a definite Mediterranean feel with beautiful beaches, laid back tapas restaurants, and eye-opening boat tours along the coast, but the African influences are undeniable.
+There is a definite Mediterranean feel with beautiful beaches, laid back tapas restaurants and eye-opening boat tours along the coast, but the African influences are undeniable.

-The Moorish architecture and adventurous dishes of goat stew, for example, are very much Moroccan in origin.
-Many cruise itineraries actually include a stop in either Casablanca or Agadir, so you can really see how Northern Africa influences have made their way across to the Atlantic islands.
+With many cruise itineraries actually including a stop in either Casablanca or Agadir, you can really see how Northern Africa influences have made their way across to the Atlantic islands, from the the Moorish architecture and adventurous dishes of goat stew, which are very much Moroccan in origin.
 Interestingly, there’s also a third culture that enters into the picture - American.
 The islands were once a popular rest stop for trade ships importing and exporting goods between Europe and the Americas, and the traders certainly left their mark.